Beyond BRCA: Understanding Breast Cancer Gene Mutations

 About BRCA1 and BRCA2

-Discovered in the mid-1990s, BRCA1 and BRCA2 are the most well-known breast cancer–associated genes—and the first to have been identified.
+The most well-known breast cancer genes were discovered by BCRF investigators in the mid-1990s: BRCA1 by Mary-Claire King, PhD and BRCA2 by Alan Ashworth, PhD.
 The BRCA genes play a key role in helping the body repair damaged DNA.
-Thousands of mutations can occur in BRCA1 and BRCA2 genes.
-While most are variants that don’t increase risk or are variants of uncertain significance that don’t have a clear impact on cancer risk yet (research is changing that), some variants or mutations can interfere with the body’s ability to repair damaged DNA, leading to abnormal cell growth that can result in breast and other cancers.
+Thousands of variations can occur in BRCA1 and BRCA2 gene sequences.
+Many don’t have a clear impact on cancer risk and are called variants of uncertain significance, but some variants can interfere with the body’s ability to repair damaged DNA, leading to abnormal cell growth and potentially breast and other cancers.

-According to ACS, up to about 70 percent of women with a BRCA1 or BRCA2 mutation will develop breast cancer in their lifetime—a figure that’s significantly higher than the average American woman’s lifetime risk of 13 percent.
+According to the ACS, up to about 70 percent of women with a BRCA1 or BRCA2 mutation will develop breast cancer in their lifetime—a figure that’s significantly higher than the average American woman’s lifetime risk of 12.5 percent.
 Those who carry these mutated genes may be at even higher risk if multiple members of their family have had the disease.
-Breast cancers arising from BRCA1 and BRCA2 mutations have a higher likelihood of appearing in both breasts and tend to affect women at younger ages.
+Women with BRCA1 or BRCA2 mutations have a greater risk of developing breast cancer in both breasts, either at the same time or sequentially, and BRCA1- and BRCA2-associated breast cancers tend to occur in women at younger ages.

 BRCA1 or BRCA2 mutations don’t just affect women—they increase the risk of breast and other cancers (prostate, pancreatic) in men, as well.
 For men in the general population, the chance of developing breast cancer by age 70 is about 0.1 percent, according to the National Cancer Institute.
-But for those with a BRCA mutation, the risk is much higher.
-An estimated 0.2 percent to 1.2 percent of men with a BRCA1 mutation and 1.8 percent to 7.1 percent of men with a BRCA2 mutation will be diagnosed with breast cancer.
+For those with a BRCA mutation, the risk is much higher: an estimated 0.2 percent to 1.2 percent of men with a BRCA1 mutation and 1.8 percent to 7.1 percent of men with a BRCA2 mutation will be diagnosed with breast cancer.
 Given the rarity of breast cancer in men, it’s unclear whether those with a BRCA1 or BRCA2 mutation face a higher likelihood of cancer in both breasts.

 However, these mutations are significantly more prevalent in certain ethnic groups.
-Among individuals of Ashkenazi Jewish descent, roughly one in 40 carries a BRCA mutation, while in Inuit populations from Ammassalik, Greenland, the prevalence ranges from one in 10 to one in 100.
-Other groups likely to have a BRCA mutation include people of Dutch, French Canadian, Icelandic, and Norwegian descent.
+Among individuals of Ashkenazi Jewish descent, roughly one in 40 carries a BRCA mutation, while in Inuit populations from Ammassalik Island, Greenland, the prevalence ranges from one in 10 to one in 100.
+Other groups likely to have a harmful BRCA mutation include people of Dutch, French Canadian, Icelandic, and Norwegian descent.

 Though they are less well known, mutations in other genes can also increase the risk of developing the disease.
 Scientists have identified several of these mutations, each with varying degrees of risk.
 While rare, these mutations can still play a significant role in hereditary breast cancer and may influence screening and prevention strategies.

-The PALB2 gene (short for Partner and Localizer of BRCA2) also helps repair DNA damage in cells.
-It works closely with the BRCA2 gene, producing a protein that supports the DNA repair process.
+The PALB2 gene (short for Partner and Localizer of BRCA2) also plays a role in repairing DNA damage in cells: PALB2 produces a protein that interacts with BRCA1 and BRCA2 to form a functional DNA repair complex.
 Variants of this gene can prevent the protein from functioning properly, potentially allowing cells with damaged DNA to multiply and form tumors.

-In 2014, BRCF investigators found that PALB2 mutations may be among the most important breast cancer–associated mutations influencing a person’s risk.
-Though PALB2 mutations account for just one to two percent of inherited breast cancer cases, they increase the lifetime risk of breast cancer nine-fold for women and eight-fold for men.
+In 2014, several BRCF investigators and their colleagues found that PALB2 mutations may be among the most important breast cancer gene mutations influencing a person’s risk.
+Though PALB2 mutations account for just one-to-two percent of inherited breast cancer cases, they increase the lifetime risk of breast cancer as much as nine-fold for women and eight-fold for men.

 Breast cancer isn’t the only disease associated with ATM mutations.
 Those who inherit two mutated copies of this gene can develop ataxia telangiectasia, a rare childhood neurological disorder that’s also linked with acute lymphocytic leukemia or lymphoma.

 The CDH1 gene provides instructions for making E-cadherin, a protein that helps cells stick together to form tissues.
-Inherited CHD1 mutations can lead to hereditary diffuse gastric cancer, a cancer disorder that’s also associated with an increased risk of lobular breast cancer (a type of cancer that originates in the milk-producing glands, known as lobules).
+Inherited CHD1 mutations can lead to hereditary diffuse gastric cancer, a cancer disorder that’s also associated with an increased risk of lobular breast cancer, a type of cancer that originates in the milk-producing glands, or lobules.
 Variants in the CDH1 gene may directly account for a small fraction of breast cancer cases, as well.

 The PTEN gene helps manage cell reproduction.
 PTEN mutations passed down from a parent can cause a rare disorder known as Cowden Syndrome (CS) or PTEN hamartoma tumor syndrome (PHTS), which can increase the risk of breast cancer and many other types of cancer.